pjblitz86/DevLink-frontend/README.md

   - `loadUser` ensures the token is valid even after closing and reopening the tab.

 - **Custom Alerts**

   - Success and danger alerts.
   - Displays validation errors.
   - Alerts for post, edit, and delete operations to show success or failure.

+- **User avatar picture upload**

+  - Users can upload a profile picture from their dashboard.
+  - The uploaded avatar updates in profiles, posts, comments, and the dashboard immediately.
+  - Images are stored in the backend and accessible via /uploads/ directory.

 ## 🛠️ Tech Stack